HassanMahmoodKhan/Fat-Tree-Data-Center-Topology/README.md

 For the purpose of this project, I have used a remote/external controller i.e., Ryu controller.
 This is due to the fact that Mininet’s default controller supports upto 16 individual switches.
 Our simulation for k=4 has 20 switches in total.

-The Spanning Tree algorithm or Spanning Tree function suppresses the occurrence of broadcast streams in the network having loops, and is a means to secure network redundancy by automatically switching the path in case of a network failure.